kushal2846/Impact-support-system/README.md

 An enterprise-grade, intelligent IT Support Ticket system featuring real-time "Smart Impact" analysis, active incident resolution centers, and automated ticket deflection strategies.

-## 🚀 Project Overview
+--Project Overview

 The Impact-Aware Support System revolutionizes traditional helpdesk workflows by moving from "First-In-First-Out" to **"Highest-Business-Impact-First"**.
 It uses a sophisticated logic engine to prioritize issues based on service criticality and affected user count, ensuring that major outages (like Email or Payroll) are always handled before minor individual issues.

-### Key Features:
+--Key Features:

-*   **⚡ Smart Impact Prioritization**: Automatically calculates impact scores (`Criticality` × `User Count`) to prioritize tickets dynamically.
+* Smart Impact Prioritization**: Automatically calculates impact scores (`Criticality` × `User Count`) to prioritize tickets dynamically.
-*   **🛡️ Resolution Center**: A dedicated "War Room" interface for DevOps teams to monitor active, high-severity incidents in real-time.
+* Resolution Center**: A dedicated "War Room" interface for DevOps teams to monitor active, high-severity incidents in real-time.
-*   **🧠 Intelligent Ticket Deflection**: As users type their issue, the system instantly suggests known solutions and detects duplicate incidents, reducing ticket volume by up to 30%.
+* Intelligent Ticket Deflection**: As users type their issue, the system instantly suggests known solutions and detects duplicate incidents, reducing ticket volume by up to 30%.
-*   **⏱️ Real-Time ETA Prediction**: Uses historical data to predict resolution times for specific failure types.
+* Real-Time ETA Prediction**: Uses historical data to predict resolution times for specific failure types.
-*   **📊 Live Operational Dashboard**: Visualizes service health, active/critical ticket ratios, and system uptime.
+* Live Operational Dashboard**: Visualizes service health, active/critical ticket ratios, and system uptime.
-*   **🔔 SLA Awareness**: Proactive warnings for critical-priority submissions to prevent alarm fatigue.
+* SLA Awareness**: Proactive warnings for critical-priority submissions to prevent alarm fatigue.

-## 🛠️ Tech Stack
+--Tech Stack:

 This project works as a monolithic full-stack application separated into a clean client-server architecture: